 Mozart composed his Violin Concerto No. 3, K. 216 in 1775, when he was only 19 years old and was residing in Salzburg, Austria.
-Mozart sometimes referred to this concerto as the Strassburg Concerto, because he used part of a dance tune from the city of Strassburg in the final, third movement of this concerto (the tune was apparently known as the "The Strassburger").
+Mozart sometimes referred to this concerto as the Strassburg Concerto, because he used part of a dance tune from the city of Strassburg in the final, third movement of this concerto (the tune was apparently known as the The Strassburger).
 Violin Concerto No. 3 is an example of Mozart’s mastery of the Classical period form of concerto.
 This concerto is in a three movement structure with the following standard concerto form:

-TECHNIQUE TIPS: This arrangement of Mozart’s Violin Concerto No. 3 is taken from the second, slow movement of the concerto, and is titled "Adagio," indicating a slow, leisurely tempo should be used.
+TECHNIQUE TIPS: This arrangement of Mozart’s Violin Concerto No. 3 is taken from the second, slow movement of the concerto, and is titled Adagio, indicating a slow, leisurely tempo should be used.
 This piece features a serene, scalar melody (scalar means to move in the manner of a scale).
 Noted Mozart scholar Alfred Einstein described this movement as: "an Adagio that seems to have fallen straight from heaven."
 Use smooth, seamless bows to play the flowing, lyrical melody of this exquisite piece.
 Bowing techniques and musical elements used to ornament and enhance the beauty of the melody include slurs, triplets, accidentals, trills and dynamic contrast.

 © Copyright 2023 RK Deverich.
 All rights reserved.

-*Although this online string class is provided free of charge, all rights are reserved and this content is protected by international copyright law.
+Although this online violin class is provided free of charge, all rights are reserved and this content is protected by international copyright law.
 It is illegal to copy, post or publish this content in any form, and displaying any of this material on other websites, blogs or feeds is prohibited.
-Permission is given for individual users to print pages from this website for their personal, non-commercial use.
+Permission is given for individual users to print pages and perform music from this website for their personal, noncommercial use.